stevehind/sms-steve/README.md

 The back end for my project uses the Twilio SMS API - but in theory you can use whatever works for you.

+## Build and deploy
+Package.json currently has a npm run deploy script which builds the project and deploys it on github pages.

 ## Open source with MIT license
 Feel free to fork and modify with attribution :D